-HSRT 2211 Ethics and Health Care Systems for Respiratory Care Practitioners (1-0-1)
+HSRT 2211 Ethics & Health Care Systems for Respiratory Care Practitioners (1-0-1)

-Includes key organizational and operational elements of Permission of Program Director required. health care delivery organization and delivery of respiratory care services in the acute care setting, as well as ethics and HSRT 2333 Respiratory Pathology (3-0-3) legal standards applied to the practice of respiratory care.
+health care delivery organization and delivery of respiratory will be offered as available.
+Permission of Program Director care services in the acute care setting, as well as ethics and required.
+Prerequisite: HSRT 2224. legal standards applied to the practice of respiratory care.